Every abstract is visible to everyone, in order to encourage discussion.

 You’ll get to write code to submit and register your vote with the Pixl.js receiver to explore the ethicality of IoT and autonomous vehicles.

-Workshop - Suggested by Hulda Seterås Fadnes, about 1 month ago.
+Workshop - Suggested by Hulda Seterås Fadnes, 3 months ago.

 Are your creativity, your able- and willingness to flex your mind and to look at things from different perspectives important for you, your company - and the world?
 Yes, it is!